 Carbon monoxide detectors are recommended on each floor of a house.
 If you experience sudden, severe headaches, dizziness, mental confusion, nausea, or fainting spells at home, seek help right away.
 Get fresh air and visit an emergency room to determine if poisoning has occurred.
 These symptoms are often confused with the flu and can be deadly if a leak is not fixed.

-Causes & Symptoms of Carbon monoxide poisoning in your home
+Causes & Symptoms of Carbon monoxide poisoning

-Concentration of Co & symptoms
+The concentration of Co & symptoms

 Headache and dizziness within six to eight hours of constant exposure